beyzasay/beyzasay/README.md

 ###
-Hi !
+HELLO !
 I am a newly graduated computer engineer.
 I love discovering new things.
-I am currently learning and working on React Native and continuing to develop myself with new projects.
+In addition to different technologies, I train and work on React Native and continue to improve myself with new projects.

 <!--
 **beyzasay/beyzasay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.